Smiley 2012 Review

 Those of you that are connected to the a SLASH above Facebook page may recall that recently I mentioned that I’d been invited to an early showing of the new horror film, Smiley.
 As it was in the US, I thought nothing of it until as luck would have it I had to fly out there on business.
 Not being one that’s scared of a few hours on a train as long as I have my trusty iPad, I took a slight detour and managed to catch it on the big screen.

 I was born in 1981, so I never got the chance to see a slasher movie ‘live’ during the post-Halloween heyday.
-When Scream came out, I was fifteen years old and despite already being a massive collector on VHS, I missed out on that one too.
+When Scream came out, I was fifteen years old and despite already being a massive collector on VHS, I missed out on that one too due to being caught up in teenage shenanigans.
 I have tried to make up for it as much as possible by attending almost every new release that gets a showtime in the UK since.
 I guess that the best experience that I have had so far was being one of the first to see the My Bloody Valentine remake in 3D.
 I blagged myself tickets to a pre-screener three-days before it showed nationally in the UK and if you search the web, you can probably still find my extremely positive review.
 You know what?
 I will have to look for it myself, take a second viewing of the film and post the update here.

 I remember thinking then that the stalk and slash cycle was going to bounce back once again from the dead, just as it did in 1996.
-That didn’t quite happen though, so I’m always hopeful that the next picture that I witness in the cinema will be the ‘big one’.
+That didn’t quite happen though, so I’m always hopeful that the next picture that I witness in the cinema will be the one that awakens the slasher genre from its slumber.
 I read a few reports on Smiley whilst it was being produced and from what information I could gather, it looked to be fairly well-budgeted with a good idea for a plot.
 Me being me, I couldn’t help but think, ‘You know what?
-Maybe this is the one…’
+Maybe this time…

 A young girl leaves her family home for the first time to go to college.
 Once she arrives, she is invited to a party, where she comes across the urban legend of a sadistic killer.
-Rumour has it that if you type a specific sentence on an Internet chat room three times, a masked maniac will slaughter the person that you are talking to.
+Rumour has it that if you type, ‘I did it for the lulz’, on an Internet chat room three times, a masked maniac will slaughter the person that you are talking to.
 Most of the kids laugh at the story and think that the webcam videos floating around are phoney.
 Ashley feels differently however and under pressure from her friend, she decides to try it out for herself.
 When the guy that she’s speaking to gets stabbed by a masked loon, suddenly fear settles in.
 Soon local kids begin disappearing and it looks like the youngster is next on the killer’s list..

 I looked this up on the IMDB just now and it already has a score of 3.3.
 Just to put that in perspective, it shares a ranking on the world’s largest Internet movie site with Camp Blood.
 Think about that for a second and I’ll try to explain to you what I made of it.